 These are our picks for the best coming-of-age books.

 As the debut novel of author Khaled Hosseini, The Kite Runner centers on two childhood friends from different castes and their inextricable bond through perilous times.
 Set during the fading Afghan monarchy, the novel follows two boys of different classes through increasing ethnic, political, and religious turbulence.

 Once you've read the book, stream the movie on Amazon Prime.

 Words of Wisdom: “It may be unfair, but what happens in a few days, sometimes even a single day, can change the course of a whole lifetime."

-Published in 1985, author Jeanette Winterson draws on her strict religious upbringing to introduce readers to Oranges Are Not The Only Fruit's eponymous character, who leaves the church (which includes her home, and family) at 16 to devote herself to a woman she's supposed to convert.
+Author Jeanette Winterson draws on her strict religious upbringing to introduce readers to Oranges Are Not the Only Fruit's eponymous character, who leaves the church (which includes her home and family) at 16 to devote herself to a woman she's supposed to convert.

 Words of Wisdom: “I have a theory that every time you make an important choice, the part of you left behind continues the other life you could have had.”

 Regina Gottlieb was already wary of Professor Nicholas Brodeur's womanizing ways before she began graduate studies at an elite university.
 However, she was completely blindsided by his wife.
 My Education follows Regina's missteps for 15 years, beginning in the bedroom.